-- 3. This Accusation is brought before the Board, under the authority of the following laws.
-All section references are to the Business and Professions Code unless otherwise indicated. - 4.
-Section 2004 of the Code states: - "The board shall have the responsibility for the following: - "(a) The enforcement of the disciplinary and criminal provisions of the Medical Practice Act. - "(b) The administration and hearing of disciplinary actions. - "(c) Carrying out disciplinary actions appropriate to findings made by a panel or an administrative law judge. - "(d) Suspending, revoking, or otherwise limiting certificates after the conclusion of disciplinary actions. - "(e) Reviewing the quality of medical practice carried out by physician and surgeon certificate holders under the jurisdiction of the board. - "(f) Approving undergraduate and graduate medical education programs. - "(g) Approving clinical clerkship and special programs and hospitals for the programs in subdivision (f). - "(h) Issuing licenses and certificates under the board's jurisdiction. - "(i) Administering the board's continuing medical education program." - 5.
-Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 6.
-Section 2234 of the Code states, in part:
+- 5. Section 2004 of the Code states: - "The board shall have the responsibility for the following: - "(a) The enforcement of the disciplinary and criminal provisions of the Medical Practice

-"The board shall take action against any licensee who is charged with unprofessional conduct.
+Act. - "(b) The administration and hearing of disciplinary actions. - "(c) Carrying out disciplinary actions appropriate to findings made by a panel or an administrative law judge. - "(d) Suspending, revoking, or otherwise limiting certificates after the conclusion of disciplinary actions. - "(e) Reviewing the quality of medical practice carried out by physician and surgeon certificate holders under the jurisdiction of the board. - " . . . . - 6.
+Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 7.
+Section 2234 of the Code, states: - "The board shall take action against any licensee who is charged with unprofessional conduct.
 In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following: